apetrynet/pyfdl/README.md

 with fdl_path.open('w') as fp:
     pyfdl.dump(fdl, fp)
 ```

+# Documentation
+You can build the documentation by installing and running `mkdocs build` in the
+root directory.
+A "site" folder should appear with an `index.html` file.
+The documentation is primarily based on docstrings at the moment.
+More examples and use cases will be added as the project evolves.

 # Schema Files
 PyFDL ships with JSON schema definition files kindly provided by [ASC MITC](https://github.com/ascmitc/fdl).